qcif/httpie-oauth1/README.rst

 PLAINTEXT
 .........

-To use the PLAINTEXT signature method, for the ``--auth-type`` argument use ``oauth1-plaintext``, and for the ``--auth`` argument provide the client identifier, optionally followed by a colon and the secret.
-If the secret is not provided, the program will prompt for it.
+To use the PLAINTEXT signature method, for the ``--auth-type`` argument use ``oauth1-plaintext``, and for the ``--auth`` argument provide the client identifier, optionally followed by a colon and the secrets.
+If the secrets is not provided, the program will prompt for it.

+The secrets is used for the *client secret* and/or *resource owner secret* in the same manner as for HMAC-SHA1.

 .. code-block:: bash